-- a) As at 31 March 2021, the Company has \$218,644 (31 December 2020: \$218,644) remaining to be spent on qualifying Canadian exploration expenditures under the terms of the flow-through share agreements (Note 9). - b) The Company has indemnified the subscribers of flow-through shares of the Company issued in prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures. - c) The Company's exploration and evaluation activities are subject to various Canadian federal and provincial laws and regulations governing the protection of the government.
+- a) As at 31 March 2022, the Company has \$214,201 (31 December 2021: \$217,318) remaining to be spent on qualifying Canadian exploration expenditures under the terms of the flow-through share agreements. - b) The Company has indemnified the subscribers of flow-through shares of the Company issued in prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures. - c) The Company's exploration and evaluation activities are subject to various Canadian federal and provincial laws and regulations governing the protection of the government.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company conducts its operations so as to protect public health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - d) The Company has certain commitments to make payments or issue common shares related to various exploration and evaluation property agreements (Note 6). - e) As at 31 March 2021, the Company owns various exploration and evaluation properties (Note 6).
+The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - d) As at 31 March 2022, the Company owns various exploration and evaluation properties (Note 6).
 Management does not consider that any amounts related to decommissioning liabilities are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these obligations in the future.